Greece Moments Greece Moments

 View from the rock cave

-The view from above of the bay and the small offshore island of Tragonisi is fantastic.
-From the caves and indentations in the rock, interesting perspectives of the Aegean Sea open up to you.
+The view from above of the bay and the small offshore islet of Tragonisi is breathtaking.
+From the caves and crevices in the rock, you’ll discover fascinating perspectives of the Aegean Sea.

 Kalikatsou Patmos Strand Grikos